AxLabs/preview-index/README.md

-# Twitter Preview Index
+# Preview Index

-This example was taken from [here](https://www.specialagentsqueaky.com/blog-post/4vyzv3q6/2020-11-21-how-to-embed-your-twitch-stream-inside-tweets/).
+This repository contains:
+- an index of all videos/lives performed by AxLabs;
+- metadata and metatags of all the videos;

+## List of videos

+👉 Title of the video/live/stream
+📆 2023-05-21